-There were no impairment losses related to goodwill or intangible assets during the first quarter of fiscal 2009, which ended on February 20, 2009.
-However, from February 20, 2009 to March 20, 2009, our stock price has declined from previous levels.
-We attribute the recent stock price decline to both industry-wide and company-specific factors.
-Despite the declines, our entity-wide fair value exceeds net book value, and therefore, there has not been an indication of impairment.
+There were no impairment losses related to goodwill or intangible assets during the first twenty-four weeks of fiscal 2009.
+Our entity-wide fair value currently exceeds net book value, and therefore, there has not been an indication of impairment.
+However, at various points during fiscal 2009, our stock price has declined from previous levels.
 We will continue to closely monitor our market capitalization and in the event that our average stock price subsequently declines and our market capitalization plus control premium declines below net book value and remains below book value for a period we consider to be other-than-temporary, we will perform an evaluation of the carrying value of goodwill and other intangibles.